 You can choose from various types of student accommodation, such as dorms, shared apartments and studio apartments.
 You need to apply for a room in a dorm as they are subject to vacancy.
 The shared apartment scenario is quite different: it’s just like a casting session.
 While writing to get a room in a shared apartment with new people, be aware that they might prefer someone like them.
 So drop a message telling them about yourself, your hobbies and interests.
 Later, when invited for a house visit – along with many other applicants – you can get in touch with the other residents.
 Brace yourself to make a good first impression and get a place!
 You can also have a good time with your future roomies.
 The website „WG gesucht“ helps you to find shared apartments where you can choose from wide options in different parts of the city depending on your budget.

 Check out this video in which our student vlogger Ani gives advice on accommodation options

 Ride your bike!

-It is easier to go to different parts of Erlangen at your convenience by bike.
+It is easy to go to different parts of Erlangen at your convenience by bike.
 Check ‘Suche/Biete’ on Facebook to learn about people selling their bikes at reasonable prices.
 Bicycle auctions and flea markets are also good options to find a used bike.
-For repairs, use FabLab at the university.
+For repairs, use the FabLab at the university.
 Here you can use the repair tools for free and fill up on air.
-You can also repair your bike for free at the E-Werk in Erlangen city centre.
+You can also repair your bike for free at the E-Werk in Erlangen city center.

 Learn German – it’s useful for everyday life